Nico-Shock/My-Arch-Workspace/README.md

 - Personalize the taskbar – it always changes depending on how I like to customize it
 - (Maybe I will try Latte Dock in the future)

+### Settings:

+- Window Management + Desktop Effects: still finding some:

+- Hover
+- Transparency: set everything to the same settings (very opaque)
+- Blur
+- Maybe some other effects in the future

 # General Things:

 ### Fonts: